 When sending e-shots, you may want to include a client testimonial in your title.
 This will likewise incentivise your receiver to open the email.

 The above envelope is rather bland.
 Instead, try printing a client testimonial – relevant to what you’re trying to sell – onto your envelope.
 This will intrigue your prospect, and make them more likely to open it!

 How do I approach a client for a testimonial?

-If your client was highly satisfied with the work you did for them, then they’re likely to be happy to offer you a testimonial.
+If your client was highly satisfied with the work you did, they’re likely to be happy to offer you a testimonial.

-When talking this through with your client, you should make it clear how their testimonial is going to be used.
+When discussing this with your client, make it clear how their testimonial is going to be used.
 Assure them that you will only use the testimonial in a way that: